What is the OMFI (OPU Multi-Frame Indicator) Field?

 How do we use the OMFI field in a system application?

-Let’s assume that we wish to map and multiplex 80 ODU0 tributary signals into an OPU4 server signal.
+Let’s assume we wish to map and multiplex 80 ODU0 tributary signals into an OPU4 server signal.

 If we want to do this, ITU-T G.709 states that we should perform this mapping/multiplexing in a five-step process.